 What is a Psychiatrist?
 What is the difference between a Psychiatrist and a Psychologist?

 A Psychiatrist is a medical practitioner specializing in the diagnosis and treatment of mental illness.
-Psychiatrists in Philadelphia and the Suburban Philadelphia area generally have four years of undergraduate studies in college, four years of medical school, a year of internship in medicine or surgery and then three additional years of specialized training in Psychiatry, Psychopharmacology and Psychotherapy.
+Psychiatrists in Philadelphia, Pittsburgh, New York and throughout the US generally have four years of undergraduate studies in college, four years of medical school, a year of internship in medicine or surgery and then three additional years of specialized training in Psychiatry, Psychopharmacology and Psychotherapy.
 Therefore, unlike Psychologists and Therapists, Psychiatrists are physicians who can provide both therapy and medication management for their patients.

-A Psychiatric Nurse Practitioner (NP) is a medical practitioner specializing in the diagnosis and treatment of mental illness.
+A Psychiatric Nurse Practitioner (“Psych NP”) is a medical practitioner specializing in the diagnosis and treatment of mental illness.
 Psychiatric Nurse Practitioners must complete a Bachelor’s of Science in Nursing, a Master’s of Science in Psychiatric and Mental Health Nursing and then become Board Certified to prescribe medications; both Psychiatrists and Psychiatric Nurse Practitioners are Psychopharmacologists.
-Psychiatric Nurse Practitioners may work relatively autonomously, providing both medication management and therapy for their patients, provided that they have an agreement regarding supervision and case discussion with a physician or Psychiatrist.
+Psychiatric Nurse Practitioners may work relatively autonomously, providing both medication management and therapy for their patients, provided that they have an agreement regarding supervision and case discussion with a physician (typically a Psychiatrist).
 For additional information, click here.
+Of note, some states do provide Psychiatric Nurse Practitioners autonomy to practice without a collaborating physician.
+States where they can do so, are called “Full-Practice Authority States.”

-A Child and Adolescent Psychiatrist is a physician who completed four years of undergraduate education, four years of medical school, a year of internship in medicine or surgery, an Adult Psychiatric Residency and then completed an additional 2 years of “Fellowship” focusing only on the Psychiatric treatment of children and adolescents.
-For information on our Child and Adolescent Psychiatrists and other providers, click here.
+A Child and Adolescent Psychiatrist (CAP) is a physician who completed four years of undergraduate education, four years of medical school, a year of internship in medicine or surgery, an Adult Psychiatric Residency (3-4 years) and then completed an additional 2 years of “Fellowship” focusing only on the Psychiatric treatment of children and adolescents.
+For information on our Child and Adolescent Psychiatrists and other providers, serving Philadelphia, Pittsburgh, Lehigh Valley, Southern New Jersey and offering Telehealth appointments throughout PA and NJ, click here.

-Why see a Psychiatrist or Psychiatric Nurse Practitioner in Philadelphia when my primary care doctor can write for the same medications?
+Why see a Psychiatrist or Psychiatric Nurse Practitioner when my primary care doctor can write for the same medications?

 Similarly, Psychiatric Nurse Practitioners complete extensive training in the medical care of patients with various medical conditions, followed by additional training in the evaluation, diagnosis and treatment of individuals struggling with mental health difficulties.
 This training includes Board Certification in Psychiatric Mental Health Nursing & Psychopharmacology.
-Psychiatric Nurse Practitioners in the Philadelphia area generally have several times the training in treating mental illness, than medical doctors (MD’s) in primary care specialties.
+Psychiatric Nurse Practitioners in Philadelphia, Pittsburgh, New York, Delaware, South Jersey and throughout the US generally have several times the training in treating mental illness, than medical doctors (MD’s) in primary care specialties.

 How Can I Find a Psychiatrist or Psychiatric Nurse Practitioner Near Me?

-I’ve found several Psychiatrists near me, now how do I choose the Best Philadelphia Psychiatrist for me?
+I’ve found several Psychiatrists near me, now how do I choose the Best Local Psychiatrist in Pennsylvania, Southern New Jersey, Manhattan, Delaware or My Area?

 Take your specific Psychiatric illness or struggle into consideration.
-For example, if you have been hospitalized for your mental illness, you would likely benefit from a Philadelphia Psychiatrist with admitting privileges at a hospital nearby (University of Pennsylvania, Jefferson Hospital, or Children’s Hospital of Philadelphia, for example).
+For example, if you have been hospitalized for your mental illness, you would likely benefit from a Philadelphia, Pittsburgh or other Psychiatrist in a major city with admitting privileges at a hospital nearby (University of Pennsylvania, Jefferson Hospital, or Children’s Hospital of Philadelphia, for example).
 If you struggle with anxiety and panic, you may want a psychiatrist trained in CBT or exposure therapy.
 If you are looking for a child or adolescent, you would likely benefit from a Psychiatrist who completed a child and adolescent fellowship.
 If you have multiple medical co-morbidities, you may benefit from a provider who has a strong medical background or is affiliated with a hospital network where you currently have providers in other areas of medicine (making coordination of care more seamless).

-Finally, Psychiatry and mental health treatment in the Philadelphia area and its suburbs is not unlike other areas of medicine in that Psychiatrists’ offices are run in different ways (none being “right” or “wrong” but you may have a preference).
+Finally, Psychiatry and mental health treatment throughout Pennsylvania, New Jersey, New York, Delaware or your area is not unlike other areas of medicine in that Psychiatrists’ offices are run in different ways (none being “right” or “wrong” but you may have a preference).
 Do you want a 5-minute checkup or a 45-minute therapy session?
 Do you want a Psychiatrist or Psychiatric Nurse Practitioner who prescribes quickly or more conservatively?
 Do you want to see a Psychiatrist or Nurse Practitioner in your neighborhood or a few towns over?
 Do you want the ability to have walk-in Psychiatric visits or do you want to have a “reserved” time?
 Do you want a Psychiatrist who accepts your insurance or do you prefer fee-for-service for discreetness?
-Is tele-health psychiatry a safe option, or would you best be seen in-person?
+Is Telehealth Psychiatry a safe option, or would you best be seen in-person?

 Scheduling@RittenhousePA.com